A Shire council approached us for a road closure warning system as part of a flood mitigation plan.

 If you have a unique or demanding application that needs wireless remote control, please contact us to discuss our complete range of control systems, alternative power supplies and antennas for longer distances.

-Watch QTech’s short training video to learn how to select the correct antenna for our WP2P and SMS controllers.
+Watch QTech’s short YouTube training video to learn how to select the correct antenna for our WP2P and SMS controllers.

 Selecting the correct antenna is really important and will ensure you have the most reliable communications.
 The antenna is the “eyes and ears” of any communication system.